community led housing projects in London

 A group of families and individuals looking to build a supportive, mixed tenure cohousing community in Harrow.

-Crystal Palace Transition Town Community came together to establish a CLT and build affordable housing, workspace and community assets.
+Crystal Palace Transition Town Community came together to form a CLT and build affordable housing and community gardens.

-People involved in local community organisations coming together to form a CLT, based around a social enterprise pub.
+People involved in local community organisations coming together to form a CLT in Earlsfield.

-Swimmers at Tooting Bec Lido, looking to develop a cohousing community in Wandsworth.
+Friends who swim at Tooting Bec Lido looking to develop a cohousing community in Wandsworth.

-A new group of individuals and families working to create affordable housing for residents of E10, E11 and E17.
+A group of local families and individuals working to create sustainable and affordable housing and community space.

 A group of families interested in building sustainable and genuine affordable rented homes.

-A group of people looking to provide affordable and key worker housing in NW3 and surrounding postcodes.
+A group of local residents looking to provide permanently affordable key worker housing in Hampstead.

-A new initiative that seeks to protect the diverse community that makes Roman Road unique in perpetuity by providing truly affordable housing.
+This initiative aims to protect the diverse community of the area by providing truly affordable housing in perpetuity.

-Tower Hamlets residents have come together to set up a community self-build project and are actively searching for potential sites.
+Tower Hamlets residents have come together to set up an affordable self-build project together.

-An intentional community with a vision to build and live in a communal living and working environment, governed by the occupants on a fully mutual basis.
+An intentional community with a vision for a communal living and working environment, governed by the occupants.

 A fully mutual co-op formed of five inter-generational households currently renting unsuitable private accommodation

-A Mutual Home Ownership Society where some rent goes towards building up equity, which members are entitled to take a share of when they leave.
+A Mutual Home Ownership Society where some rent goes towards building up equity, which members may take a share of when they leave.

-WECH is a resident controlled housing association in Westminster, currently developing 43 affordable homes on Elgin Avenue.
+WECH is a resident controlled housing association building 43 new affordable homes.

 There are a number of other emerging projects we have not yet listed.